Savannah Violent Crimes Lawyer

-If you are accused of any of these offenses, your future hangs in the balance.
-What happens at trial will have a significant impact on whether you walk away with your freedom intact or spend years behind bars.
+If you are accused of these offenses, your future hangs in the balance.
+What happens at trial will significantly impact whether you walk away with your freedom intact or spend years behind bars.

 The state of Georgia does not take violent offenses lightly.
-As such, anyone convicted of a violent crime can face steep fines, jail time, and other serious penalties.
+As such, anyone convicted of a violent crime can face steep fines, jail time, and other severe penalties.

 Prison sentences for common violent crimes include: